Overview

 Step #1: Choose the broad topics that you want to rank for

-- As we mentioned earlier, these are the niches you help your client in.
+- As we mentioned earlier, these are the specific niches you are an expert in or the ways you primarily help your clients.

 Step #2: Create blog content based on the specific keywords related to those topics

-- One Pillar Page that is 1k-2k words that cover the topic broadly optimized for the overall topic
+- One Niche Topic Page (Pillar Page) that is 1k-2k words that broadly covers all the major aspects of the main niche topic

 - “Selling a flood-damaged house in Houston”

-- Briefly discusses the topics below + a great into and summary/conslusion
+- Briefly discusses the topics below + a great intro and summary/conclusion

-- Each section should link to it’s corresponding cluster blog post below
+- Each section should link to its related supporting blog post

-- Add the keyword you’re going after into the Carrot SEO Ranking Tracker
+- Add the keyword you’re going after into Carrot’s SEO Keyword Rank Tracking tool

 - “Selling a flood-damaged house in Houston”

-- 3-6 “cluster” topic blog posts that are 800-1,500 words that dig into each element of the topic deeply (these are examples below.
-They may or may not be actual articles you’d want to write)
+- 3-6 supporting topic blog posts that are 800-1,500 words that dig into each element of the topic deeply

 - “When is a house considered flood-damaged?”